jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     TypeError: text() takes 0 positional arguments but 1 was given

-  ``src.telephone.text`` was given input when called in the test but the definition of the :ref:`function<functions>` does not allow it take input
+  ``src.telephone.text`` was called with input in the test but the definition of the :ref:`function<functions>` does not allow it take input

 * I make it take a value